 The UH Mānoa Kūaliʻi Council was founded in 2001 and is a sub-council of Pūkoʻa, the UH System Native Hawaiian Advisory Council that serves as an advisory body to the UH President and is recognized by the Board of Regents.
 The Mānoa Kūaliʻi Council is advisory to the Mānoa Provost.

 The Kūaliʻi Council is self-determining in all matters relating to Native Hawaiian teaching, research, publication, and service.

-The Kūali‘i Council represents Native Hawaiians from 18 Hawaiian serving programs at UH Mānoa, as well as Hawaiians affiliated with other Mānoa units.
+The Kūali‘i Council has representatives from Native Hawaiians from 18 Hawaiian-serving programs at UH Mānoa, as well as Hawaiians affiliated with other Mānoa units.
 The Kūali‘i Council, whose members are faculty, professional staff, adjunct, administration, and students.
 Significantly, the programs represented by the Kūali‘i Council serve an estimated 35% of the Mānoa total student body per year.

 Board of Regents Policy: Articulation of the Universityʻs commitment to Native Hawaiians

 Pūkoʻa Charter: Pūkoʻa Native Hawaiian Council Charter ratified by the Pūko‘a members and campus councils of all 10 University of Hawai‘i campuses and adopted by the UH Board of Regents on June 29, 2009.